Cube-OS/cubeos-service/README.md

 `./executable -c /path/to/config`

-### Run the Ground Service
+### Run the Terminal Service
-Run the ground service on a computer connected to your OBC via SLIP or Ethernet or a radio link (which simulates an IP network) with:
+Run the terminal service on a computer connected to your OBC via SLIP or Ethernet or a radio link (which simulates an IP network).
+The terminal service can be called in 3 modes.

+1. Manual Cmd
-`./ground_executable -c /path/to/config`
+`./terminal_executable -c /path/to/config`

-To open the GraphQL environment, use your browser to navigate to:
-`$IP:$port/graphiql`
+2. Planning commands for a later contact (see TODO! for execution of planned commands) `./terminal_executable -c /path/to/config -p`

+3. Execution of single cmd (this is used to run planned commands by the TODO!)
+`./terminal_executable -c /path/to/config Cmd Arguments`
+where Arguments are the inputs for a Cmd and optional

 ## App
 This crate now also features an `app_macro!()` and `App` type similar to the Service type.